“Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.

 Years later, she died an alcoholic's death.

-My mother’s childhood ended that day when, before her father walked out the door, he turned to her and said, “Take care of your little sisters.”
+My mother’s childhood ended that day when her father walked out.
+Before he left, he turned to her and said, “Take care of your little sisters.”

 Mom was 12 years old.